-How do we get the multicentered worlds speech act content we need from the semantic values given above?
-The short answer is: by taking the diagonal of a sentence's Kaplanian character.
+How do we get the sequenced worlds speech act content we need from the semantic values given above?
+In short, by taking the diagonal of a sentence's Kaplanian character.
 Let us start with sentences expressing de se attitudes.

 Kaplan took 'what is said' - the speech act content expressed - by an assertoric utterance of a sentence in context to be the function from index to truth values.
 Let us call this content, in our system, the Kaplan horizontal: